 I refer to step-parenting as step-up parenting because I think that any time someone takes the responsibility of sharing the life of a child, they are really stepping up as decent people.
 And step-parents do not get nearly enough credit for the work they do and the sacrifices they make.
 Yes, there are poor step-parents, just like there are poor parents, but the majority of them are doing their best and going above and beyond.

 I met Valarie when she was six years old.
 I was in a relationship with her father, and was fortunate enough to become her unofficial step-mother.
-When he and I ended our relationship, she was eleven years old, and I knew I couldn’t sever our relationship.
-She is now seventeen and our relationship continues, with me in a godmother/aunt/stepfather role.
+When he and I ended our relationship, she was eleven years old, and I knew I couldn’t sever the relationship.
+She is now eighteen and our relationship continues, with me in a godmother/aunt/stepfather role.
 I have learned so much from her – about parenting and about myself, just from helping to raise her – she has helped me on my journey to self-discovery and life, and I hope I have helped her on hers.

 Books and Sites: